wp-plugins/media-library-assistant/readme.txt

 * The **`[mla_gallery]` shortcode**, used in a post, page or custom post type to add a gallery of images and/or other Media Library items (such as PDF documents).
 [MLA Gallery](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") is a superset of the WordPress `[gallery]` shortcode; it is compatible with `[gallery]` and provides many enhancements.
 These include: 1) full query and display support for WordPress categories, tags, custom taxonomies and custom fields, 2) support for all post_mime_type values, not just images 3) media Library items need not be "attached" to the post, and 4) control over the styles, markup and content of each gallery using Style and Markup Templates.

-* **Attachment metadata** such as file size, image dimensions and where-used issues can be assigned to WordPress custom fields.
+* **Attachment metadata** such as file size, image dimensions and where-used information can be assigned to WordPress custom fields.
 You can then use the custom fields in your `[mla_gallery]` display and you can add custom fields as sortable, searchable columns in the Media/Assistant submenu table.

 * **IPTC** and **EXIF** metadata can be assigned to standard WordPress fields, taxonomy terms and custom fields.
 You can update all existing attachments from the Settings page IPTC/EXIF tab, groups of existing attachments with a Bulk Action or one existing attachment from the Edit Media/Edit Single Item screen.
 Display **IPTC** and **EXIF** metadata with `[mla_gallery]` custom templates.

+* Complete control over **Post MIME Types, File Upload extensions/MIME Types and file type icon images**.
+Fifty four (54) additional upload types, 112 file type icon images and a searchable list of over 1,500 file extension/MIME type associations.

 * **Integrates with Photonic Gallery** (plugin), so you can add slideshows, thumbnail strips and special effects to your `[mla_gallery]` galleries.